Equipment Storage Buildings: Secure, Expandable, And Portable

 Base connector: We offer an option Industrial Base Connector to provide a transition from your building to its foundation.
 The arches of your SteelMaster building will bolt to the base connector, which anchors the bolts to the concrete foundation.
 The base connector will give you the ability to easily move or expand your building later on.
 It also makes it easier to assemble your arches to existing slabs or block walls.

-Endwalls: Our metal Quonset huts are versatile and can be open ended or you can add one endwall to make the structure one ended, or two endwalls to create a completely enclosed building.
+Endwalls: Our metal Quonset huts are versatile and can be open-ended, semi-enclosed with one endwall, or a fully enclosed building.

 Doors: We sell two types of doors: garage doors and service or “man” doors.
 Service doors can also be placed in either the endwalls or sidewalls, the location depends on your building configuration.
 Our framed openings are endwalls or sidewalls that come with spaces already cut out for your doors.
 Garage door frames are typically mounted in the center of the endwall.
 Service doors are typically offset on the endwall.